titoghose/PyTrack/docs/Introduction.rst

    participant but the names will not make any sense. **WE DO NOT RECOMMEND THIS**.

 Example Use
 ^^^^^^^^^^^

-See `documentation <https://pytrack-ntu.readthedocs.io/en/latest/PyTrack.html>`_ for a detailed understanding of each function.

 .. code:: python